L13/vscode-projects/README.md

 ### Visual Studio Code Explorer Context Menu

-* `Open in current Window` - Opens the selected file or folder in the current VS Code Window.
+* `Open in Current Window` - Opens the selected file or folder in the current VS Code Window.
-* `Open in new Window` - Opens the selected file or folder in a new VS Code Window.
+* `Open in New Window` - Opens the selected file or folder in a new VS Code Window.

 ## Recommended Extensions